Polny BM4 (UI)

 Gun Galuut | Ulaanbaatar | Train to Irkutsk

 Free time before returning to Ulaanbaatar.
-Guided city tour, including: the Gandan Monastery, Sukhebaatar Square and National History Museum.
 Early afternoon transfer to train station.
-Depart on train #305 mid-afternoon (B)
+Depart on train #305 mid-afternoon.
+(B)

 On train – Mongolia – Russia border crossing / Irkutsk arrival | Lake Baikal – Listvyanka Village